szaghi/adam/src/app/nasto/fnl/README.md

 # NASTO NFL

-> ADAM for Navier-Stokes equations, OpenACC FUNDAL-based (NFL) backend.
+> ADAM for Navier-Stokes equations, FUNDAL-based (NFL) backend.

 NASTO is an application developed on top of ADAM framework to solve compressible Navier-Stokes conservation equations.
-These are the sources of GPU accelerated backend, with MPI/Nvidia CUDAFortran GPU offloading parallelization.
+These are the sources of device accelerated backend by means of FUNDAL library for device offloading parallelization.

 The main NASTO NVF documentation is contained in the following sections: